Too Many Bears For A Top?

 I'll give you an example.

-Well known market bear, Northmantrader has been warning of a crash as long as I can remember.
-His appearances on CNBC and Marketwatch have got plenty attention, but are nearly all wrong.
+Well known market bear Northmantrader has been warning of a crash as long as I can remember.
+His appearances on CNBC and MarketWatch have got plenty attention, but are nearly all wrong.
 See for yourself.

 But I'm not picking on Northmantrader because he has been wrong.
 I'm spoiled for choice on that front.
 What's interesting is his behavior during the 2015 crash.
 It perfectly illustrates the point I made above.

-Northman had been bearish all the way through 2015 so you'd think he eventually made a killing when the market crashed.
+Northmantrader had been bearish all the way through 2015 so you'd think he eventually made a killing when the market crashed.
 Wrong.
-In his own words,
+In his own words:

 Let’s speak plainly: The last 3 days sucked.
 To start with: Markets crashed and we weren’t short.

 But that's not all.
-He started to buy the crash way too early, and by the sounds of it had a tough time,
+He started to buy the crash way too early, and by the sounds of it had a tough time:

 On the way we got stopped plenty times as the action was absolutely relentless on the downside.
 No trend lines, support levels, MA disconnects, nothing mattered.
 This was complete panic, pure and simple.